EIGRP Configuration Module¶

 Notes:

-Link role could be set by the BGP module – links with devices from different AS numbers attached to them get a role specified in defaults.bgp.ebgp_role parameter.
+The BGP module could set link role – links with devices from different AS numbers attached to them get a role specified in defaults.bgp.ebgp_role parameter.
 The system default value of that parameter is external, making inter-AS links passive or excluded from the EIGRP process (see above).

-Management interfaces are never added to the EIGRP processes on Nexus-OS or to IPv6 EIGRP process on Cisco IOS/IOS-XE.
+Management interfaces are never added to the Nexus-OS EIGRP processes or the IPv6 EIGRP process on Cisco IOS/IOS-XE.
 However, as the Cisco IOS/IOS-XE IPv4 EIGRP configuration uses network 0.0.0.0 255.255.255.255 statement, the management interface could become part of an EIGRP process if it’s not in the management VRF.
 The management interface is made passive to ensure there’s no exchange of EIGRP updates over it.

 All devices run EIGRP: